bmw-ece-ntust/multimedia-wireless-network/Study Notes A2.md

 Some points are:
 Background on the legacy 802.11 protocol and its limitations in providing QoS support for different types of traffic (voice, video, best-effort, background).
 Description of the new mechanisms introduced in 802.11e for QoS support: a.
 Enhanced Distributed Channel Access (EDCA) - Contention-based channel access with prioritized access categories and adjustable parameters. b.
 Hybrid Coordination Function Controlled Channel Access (HCCA) - Controlled channel access with polling by a centralized coordinator.
-Explanation of the new concepts in 802.11e, such as: a.
-Transmission Opportunities (TXOPs) - Time periods during which a station can transmit multiple data frames without contention. b.
-Access Categories (ACs) - Different prioritized queues for different traffic types within a station. c.
-EDCA parameter sets - Adjustable parameters like arbitrary interframe spaces (AIFSs), contention window sizes, and TXOP limits for each AC.
-Analysis of the performance of 802.11e through simulations, evaluating: a.
-Throughput achieved by different ACs under varying traffic loads and number of stations. b.
-MSDU delivery delays for different ACs and HCCA, in isolated and overlapping QBSSs (QoS Basic Service Sets).
-Discussion of additional efficiency improvements in 802.11e, such as block acknowledgments and direct link protocol.
-Identification of remaining open issues, like the overlapping QBSS problem where uncoordinated resource sharing can degrade QoS.